Yue opera: Beginnings

-According to oral history passed down by Yue Opera practitioners, Yue Opera began in 1906.
-At the end of the first month of the lunar year Zhēngyuè (simplified Chinese:正月) in 1906, artists gathered together in Chen Wanyuan (simplified Chinese: 陈万元)'s house.
+According to oral history passed down by Yue opera practitioners, Yue opera began in 1906.
+At the end of the first month of the lunar year, Zhēngyuè (正月), in 1906, artists gathered together at the house of Chen Wanyuan (陈万元).
 Although these artists usually only performed in groups of two or three and had never performed together before, Chen and other residents encouraged them to put on a joint production instead of multiple separate retelling of the stories.
 The first performance was thus generated.
 The show turned out to be a great success, and residents were delighted and willing to talk about it.

 Over time more and more counties invited them to perform.
-Because the music's tones were similar to those of Shange (Shān Gē,山歌) people named this art Small Tunes and Songs Troupes (pinyin: Xiao Gē Wén Shū Bān, simplified Chinese:小歌文书班).
-The small in the name referred to its humble folk foundation and contrasted it with "large" formal opera from the area.
+Because the music's tones were similar to those of Shange (Shān Gē (山歌)), people named this art Small Tunes and Songs Troupes (Xiao Gē Wén Shū Bān (小歌文书班)).
+The "small" in the name referred to its humble folk foundation and contrasted it with "large" formal opera from the area.

 Performances were simple.
 Actors were often peasants who would perform between busy agricultural seasons.
 They often had no costumes and only a few props, though sometimes rented simple costumes from larger local opera troupes.
 Musical accompaniment was sparse consisting of only a pair of drums and a wooden clapper played by a performer offstage.
 This made the performances very mobile allowing the troupes to perform throughout the region.
 The opera used plain language in the vernacular which made it accessible and popular with local populations.